oci-landing-zones/terraform-oci-core-landingzone/README.md

 [Get the diagram in SVG format.](./images/arch_simple.svg)

-The diagram below expands the resources in the network compartment for covering the possibilities in a Hub/Spoke topology:
+The diagram below expands the resources in the network compartment for covering the possibilities in a Hub & Spoke topology:

 ![arch_advanced](./images/arch-advanced.png)

 [Get the diagram in SVG format.](./images/arch-advanced.svg)

-The diagram below expands the resources in the network compartment specifically with OCI Network Firewall in a Hub/Spoke topology:
+The diagram below expands the resources in the network compartment specifically with OCI Network Firewall in a Hub & Spoke topology:

 ![arch_advanced](./images/arch-adv-oci-nfw.png)